lucashaley/UnityTeaching/Archive/Week_09b_ProximityMines.md

 The standard Assets explosion is all bite, no bark—it doesn’t make any sound by default.

-Also, after an explosion particle effect has played through, it still lingers as a redundant object in your Heirarchy, forever occupying memory.
+Also, after an explosion particle effect has played through, it still lingers as a redundant object in your Hierarchy, forever occupying memory.

 We’ll make some improvements to this for use now and in the future.